-We’ve divided them by region, with this post covering the busy area of the Kanto region!
+We’ve divided them by region, with this post covering the busy area of the Kanto region.
 Perfect for day trips from your base in Tokyo, you can explore the countryside and enjoy nature, with fruit and flowers taking the stage.

 Ibaraki – 茨城県

 - Ushiku Daibutsu: The second largest Buddha in the world, this statue could hold the Nara Daibutsu in the palm of its hand.
-You can explore the rooms inside which are bizarrely magical, and enjoy the park surrounding it.
+You can explore the rooms inside, which are bizarrely magical, and enjoy the park surrounding it.

-- Hitachi Seaside Park: A public park filled with carpets of stunning bright flowers which vary through the seasons, this is a popular tourist spot and a breathtaking sight, especially when covered in blue nemophila.
+- Hitachi Seaside Park: A public park filled with carpets of stunning bright flowers which vary through the seasons.
+This is a popular tourist spot and a breathtaking sight, especially when covered in blue nemophila.

-Festival: The Itako Iris Festival is one of the prefectures longest running festivals, held in mid-May to the end of June in a small riverside town.
+The Itako Iris Festival is one of the prefectures longest running festivals, held in mid-May to the end of June in a small riverside town.
 You can enjoy the flowers and see the bridal procession, with soon-to-be or recently married women traveling on gondolas in full wedding gowns to meet their grooms at the other end of the river.

 Tochigi – 栃木県

-- Lake Chuzenji & Kegon Falls: When the Daiya River was rerouted by lava flows, the stunning Kegon Falls were formed and are the only exit for the waters of Lake Chuzenji.
+- Lake Chuzenji and Kegon Falls: When the Daiya River was rerouted by lava flows, the stunning Kegon Falls were formed and are the only exit for the waters of Lake Chuzenji.
 The lake itself offers amazing views whatever the season, a cool breeze on the hottest of days and amazing views of Mount Nantai in the background.

 Gunma – 群馬県